-Ask students to get into pairs and tell them to add more phrases for each verb (e.g., take a break, have lunch).
-When the rest of the class has finished, write the verbs on the board and have students add their ideas next to each verb.
+Ask students to get into pairs and add more phrases for each verb (e.g., take a break, make a decision).
+When pairs are ready, write the verbs on the board and have students add their ideas next to each verb.